-1. Outdoor education
+1. Outdoor Education

 Pinar Ates Sinopoulos-Lloyd, 30, co-founder of Queer Nature

-Queer Nature, based in Nederland, Colorado, is a “queer-run nature education and ancestral skills program serving the local LGBTQ2+ community.”
+Queer Nature, based in Nederland, Colorado, is a “queer-run nature education and ancestral skills program serving the local LGBTQ+ community.”
 As a queer and trans person of color, Pinar found more connection and empowerment through time spent in nature than immersed in urban queer culture.
 So Pinar founded Queer Nature to provide space for people feeling similarly marginalized to find healing through wilderness self-reliance skills and ecological literacy.

-As one of its participants notes, “Queer Nature has changed, shaped, and supported my life in profound ways.
+As one of its participants noted, “Queer Nature has changed, shaped, and supported my life in profound ways.
 It’s given me a space for my queer soul-searching, which has given me health, passion, and purpose.”

 Agnes Vianzon, 41, executive director of Eastern Sierra Conservation Corps